Aortic Disease Center

 A National Leader in Cardiac Care

-The specialists at Winthrop’s Aortic Disease Center are dedicated to expertly treating patients with conditions of the thoracic aorta.
+The specialists at NYU Winthrop’s Aortic Disease Center are dedicated to expertly treating patients with conditions of the thoracic aorta.
 Our multidisciplinary approach enhances the quality of care as we foster close communication with everyone involved in our patients treatment.

 What is the Aorta?